kudobuilder/kudo/keps/0006-stable-kafka-example.md

 ## Motivation

-A team-sponsored production ready framework using KUDO helps with prioritizing features needed to achieve this goal.
+A team-sponsored production ready operator using KUDO helps with prioritizing features needed to achieve this goal.

 ## Proposal

 ### Goals

-* Define criteria for what is considered a stable KUDO framework
+* Define criteria for what is considered a stable KUDO operator
-* Identify features required for a stable Kafka and ZooKeeper framework, create KEPs for them
+* Identify features required for a stable Kafka and ZooKeeper operator, create KEPs for them
-* Create a stable Kafka framework
+* Create a stable Kafka operator
-* Create a stable ZooKeeper framework
+* Create a stable ZooKeeper operator

 ### Non-Goals